Lykens Township, Pennsylvania

 Lykens Township is a township which is located in Dauphin County, Pennsylvania, United States.
-The population was 1,558 at the time of the 2020 census, a decline from the figure of 1,618 tabulated in 2010.
+The population was 1,561 at the time of the 2020 census, a decline from the figure of 1,618 tabulated in 2010.

 History

 The Bridge in Lykens Township No. 1 and Bridge in Lykens Township No. 2 were listed on the National Register of Historic Places in 1988.
+The township was named after pioneer Peter Nilsson Lyckan and brother Mikel, who immigrated from Sweden in 1654, and was the first European settler on the township's land in the 1670s.
+The property was adjacent to his nephew's Mans Jones.

 Geography

 Lykens Township occupies the northeastern corner of Dauphin County, bordered by Northumberland County to the north and Schuylkill County to the east.
 The borough of Gratz, a separate municipality, is located south of the township center and is entirely surrounded by the township.
 Mahantango Creek, a westward-flowing tributary of the Susquehanna River, forms the northern border of the township.
 Mahantango Mountain is a long ridge that crosses the northern length of the township south of Mahantango Creek.
 The southern border of the township runs along the ridge of Short Mountain/Bear Mountain, though not directly following the ridgecrest.

 Pennsylvania Route 25 runs east–west through the township and passes through the center of Gratz.

 According to the United States Census Bureau, the township has a total area of 68.6 sqkm, of which 0.02 sqkm, or 0.03%, is water.